harsh070302/Stock-Visualizing-and-Forecasting/README.md

 # Stock-Visualizing-and-Forecasting
-I have created a single web application using Dash and machine learning models.
+A single web application using Dash and machine learning models.